-We’ve spent so much of these past 365 days talking about the pandemic that is seems redundant for me to spend even another second mentioning it here.
-The truth is, however, that what we’ve experienced has been life changing, and I think it’s really healthy to consider where we were a year ago, how far we’ve come, and what we need moving forward.
+We’ve spent so much of these past 365 days talking about the pandemic; it almost seems redundant for me to spend even another second mentioning it here.
+The truth is, what we’ve experienced has been life changing.
+I think it’s really healthy to consider how far we’ve come and what we need moving forward.
 While it would be easy to look at the past 12 months and try to wish it away or shove it all into the darkest corners of our past, I don’t want to waste this experience; I’d love for each of us to walk away from the pain and trouble of this pandemic as better, more resilient and loving versions of the selves that entered into it.
 So here’s what I’ve been chewing on.

 The single greatest take-away I have from this past year is that relationships mean everything.
-Most of us, prior to 2020, took even the smallest interactions and gestures of kindness for granted: a smile at the grocery store, a lazy coffee date with a friend, sharing a bucket of popcorn at the movies or a bottle of wine around a crowded dining table.
-The encouragement and solidarity we find in those interactions have the potential to nourish our souls in deep ways, and, for me, it wasn’t until those interactions were deemed unsafe that I began to realize how much I needed them.
+Most of us, prior to 2020, took even the smallest interactions and gestures of kindness for granted.
+A smile at the grocery store, a lazy coffee date with a friend, sharing a bucket of popcorn at the movies or a bottle of wine around a crowded dining table.
+The encouragement and solidarity we find in those interactions have the potential to nourish our souls in deep ways.
+For me, it wasn’t until those interactions were deemed unsafe that I began to realize how much I needed them.
 Texting, phone calls, and waves from a distant aren’t always enough; sometimes we need that face-t0-face talk with our best friend.
 We need to hug our grandparents and our little sisters.
 We need to care for one another with laughter and kindness and touch because we were created for relationship.
-The isolation of this year hasn’t just been a bummer for our social calendars- it’s left a wanting hole in most of us.
+The isolation of this year hasn’t just been a bummer for our social calendars.
+It’s left a wanting hole in most of us.

-A few weeks ago, I met my grandparents in a drive-thru COVID vaccine line to give them their vaccination application paperwork.
-The parking lot was filled with maybe a hundred cars, most of which were occupied by one or two elderly people.
+Weeks ago, I met my grandparents in a drive-thru COVID vaccine line to give them their paperwork.
+The parking lot was filled with maybe a hundred cars, most of which were occupied by elderly people.
 I’m not sure if it was just me (#hormones), but the energy was almost palpable, and I teared up thinking of all the families who were going to be safely reunited with their grandparents soon.
 I took a lot of those relationships for granted, and I’m eager to learn from this experience by loving the people around me a little more generously.

 Another big take-away I have from this past year is that, in some cases, less really is more.
-I had the privilege of staying home with my kids those first couple of months of quarantine, and while, admittedly, I found lots to complain about in our newly scaled-back life, I was sincerely grateful for what I found in its place.
-Where there was once busyness and rushing in our normal day to day life, I found time– a pace of life I hadn’t walked out in years.
+I had the privilege of staying home with my kids those first couple of months of quarantine.
+Although I complained some about in our scaled-back life, I was grateful for what I found in its place.
+Where there was once busyness and rushing in our normal day to day life, I found time.
+A pace of life I hadn’t walked out in years.
 I’m really grateful to have had those opportunities with my children, and, looking back, I realize that a lot of the “stuff” that filled our calendars before wasn’t really what my heart desired.
-What I wanted deep down and had the luxury of experiencing during quarantine was intentional relationship with my family, and moving forward, I hope I’ll remember some of that, particularly when the urge to do more (and all too much) sneaks in.
+What I wanted deep down and had the luxury of experiencing during quarantine was intentional relationship with my family.
+Moving forward, I hope I’ll remember some of that, particularly when the urge to do more (and all too much) sneaks in.

 There’s been lots of learning this past year, and this is just a small glimpse into mine.
 It may have been overkill to share allllll of that, but my hope is that you’ll have the opportunity to reflect on your own story and pick out a few things you want to take with you from here on out.
 I’d love to here from you about this in the future, but, for now, let’s get to this chocolate mascarpone cheesecake.